GKcodebase/Genai-bootcamp-2025/lang-portal/TechSpec/backed-flask-api-techspec.md

-# Backend Server Technical Sepcs - Flask
+# Backend Server Technical Specs - FastAPI

 ## Business Goal:

-A language learning school wants to build a prototype of learning portal which will act as three things:
+A language learning school wants to build a prototype of a learning portal which will act as three things:
 - Inventory of possible vocabulary that can be learned
-- Act as a  Learning record store (LRS), providing correct and wrong score on practice vocabulary
+- Act as a Learning record store (LRS), providing correct and wrong scores on practice vocabulary
 - A unified launchpad to launch different learning apps

 ## Technical Requirements